-- Illustrate the basic concepts of microbiology and different microbial identification techniques. - Interpret the microbial growth and its metabolism. - Explain the microbial genetics in molecular level. - Infer the major groups of interactions and ecological diversity. - Outline the mechanism for the control of microorganisms.
+- Interpret the microbial growth and its metabolism. - Explain the microbial genetics in molecular level. - Discuss the various gene transfer takes place in microorganisms. - Infer the major groups of interactions and ecological diversity. - Outline the mechanism for the control of microorganisms.

 - 1. Outline the history of microbiology and microbial staining techniques. - 2.
 Infer the basic requirements for microbial growth towards the biosynthesis of important molecules. - 3.
 Explain the molecular genetics of microorganisms. - 4.
-Discuss the controlling mechanism of microorganisms. - 5.
-Illustrate the production of various metabolites and its applications. - 6.
-Recall with a conceptual and experimental background.
+Brief various gene transfer strategies involve in microorganism. - 5.
+Outline major microbial interactional and their diversity. - 6.
+Discuss the controlling mechanism of microorganisms.